Herbert Wursthorn

 Herbert Wursthorn (born 22 June 1957 in Würtingen) is a retired West German middle-distance runner who specialized in the 800 metres.

-He won the bronze medal at the 1980 European Indoor Championships in Athletics and the gold medal at the 1981 European Indoor Championships in Athletics.
+He won the bronze medal at the 1980 European Athletics Indoor Championships and the gold medal at the 1981 European Athletics Indoor Championships.
 His personal best time was 1:46.75 minutes, achieved in 1980 in Warsaw.

-Today Wursthorn works as a psychologist.
+At the West German championships, Wursthorn won silver medals in the 800 metres three times; in 1980 indoor, 1985 outdoor and 1986 indoor.
+He represented the club VfB Stuttgart.